kamilburda/batcher/docs/sections/Customization/Actions.md

 Options:
 * *Output folder*: Folder to save images to.
 * *Save existing XCF image to its original location (ignore "Output folder")*: If checked, existing XCF images will be saved to their respective folders.
-If an existing image was renamed via the `Rename` procedure, it will be saved to the same folder under the new name.
+If an existing image was renamed via the `Rename` action, it will be saved to the same folder under the new name.
 If unchecked, all images are saved to *Output folder*.

 ### Scale